 HRMI measures these two groups of rights quite differently as is consistent with state obligations under international law.
 Under international law, the state must immediately and completely respect, protect, and fulfil all rights listed in the International Covenant for Civil and Political Rights, while the substantive rights listed in the International Covenant on Economic, Social, and Cultural Rights are to be progressively realised using the maximum of available resources at all times.
 Thus, HRMI's income adjusted economic and social rights scores measure economic and social rights relative to the extent to which each country ought to be able to fulfil those rights for its people, given its current resources.
-Because countries are obligated to progressively ensure the full realisation of the substantive rights enumerated in the ICESCR, we also track the extent to which countries have achieved full realisation of the substantive economic and social rights concerned.
-Because progressive realisation does not apply to civil and political rights, our civil and political rights scores are not adjusted to account for the resources available to a country.
+Because countries are obligated to progressively ensure the full realisation of the substantive rights enumerated in the ICESCR, we also track the extent to which countries have achieved full realisation of the substantive economic and social rights, our civil and political rights scores are not adjusted to account for the resources available to a country.

 A second important difference is that HRMI's economic and social rights scores are calculated from objective, internationally comparable, publicly accessible statistical data published by national and international bodies.
 Our civil and political rights scores, on the other hand, are calculated using surveys of human rights experts in each country.
 This is because objective statistical data that meets our standards, are not available for most civil and political rights.
-For more details on how we measure civil and political rights please see our forthcoming Civil and Political Rights section of the 2021 HRMI Methodology handbook.
+For more details on how we measure civil and political rights please see our forthcoming 2022 Civil and Political Rights Methodology Handbook.